Eastern Beach Geelong: Everything You Need To Know

 Frequently Asked Questions:

-Where is Geelong Eastern Beach?
+Where Is Geelong Eastern Beach?

 Eastern Beach is a part of the Geelong Waterfront on the north-facing shores of Corio Bay.
 It’s situated at the eastern end of the precinct near the corner of Hearne Parade and Eastern Beach Road.